 The first week of October saw the battalion move up to the north-east of France, to Cobieux and Genech.

-In February we moved to Beaumont, it was here I was granted leave to “Blighty.”
-Kathleen and I had arranged to get married, and that special day was to be the 9th of March 1940.
-All too soon my leave was over, Kathleen and I had a very sad parting at Dover, little knowing that we would not see each other for nearly five years.
+In February, we moved to Beaumont; it was here I was granted leave to “Blighty.”
+Kathleen and I had arranged to get married, and that particular day was to be the 9th of March 1940.
+All too soon, my leave was over; Kathleen and I had a sorrowful parting at Dover, little knowing that we would not see each other for nearly five years.

 Dover Express, 12 April 1940

 Arriving back in France, I rejoined the battalion at a place called Feuchy.
 Here we did more pioneer work, guard duties and some training.
 The 10th of May saw the Germans attack and enter Belgium.
 We moved in, marching as far as the River Escaut.
 Taking up positions in front of the village of Petegem, scarcely more than two miles from the battlefield of Oundenarde where 250 years before, our predecessors had taken part in the great victory gained by the Duke of Malborough over the French under Vendome.
 Here we continued to fight where the sixth Buffs had ended in 1918, on the River Escaut.